Ezequiel92/star_formation_model/README.md

 The goal of the models is to improve the realism of the star formation rate (SFR) in [Arepo](https://arepo-code.org/) simulations.

-The notebooks in this repo, can be view as static html files [here](https://ezequiel92.github.io/star_formation_model/).
+The notebooks in this repo, can be view as static HTML files [here](https://ezequiel92.github.io/star_formation_model/),

 - `001_model.jl`: Description of the model.
 - `002_codegen.jl`: Tables and C code generation.